sobrienti/optimax/_posts/2022-07-14-prevent-ad-block.md

 ![AWS API Gateway](/image3.png)
 _Select API type_

+### Step 3: create the required routes

-Now we are going to create our API endpoints and where the API will forward the requests to.
+Now we are going to create our API routes and where the API will forward the requests to.

-We'll need 3 endpoints:
+We'll need 3 routes, depending on the Optimizely product you use:
-1. One that allows us to retrieve the Optimizely snippet (if you are using Web)
+1. One that allows us to retrieve the Optimizely snippet (if you are using Web).
+The snippet is fetched via a `GET` request done to https://cdn.optimizely.com.
+You can find the full snippet URL inside your Project settings.
-2. One that allows us to send decision & conversion events (logx.optimizely.com)
+2. One that allows us to send decision & conversion events (logx.optimizely.com).
+This route will be fetched via a `POST` request to https://logx.optimizely.com/v1/event.
-3. One that allows us to retrieve the Optimizely datafile (if you are using Full Stack)
+3. One that allows us to retrieve the Optimizely datafile (if you are using Full Stack).
+This route will be fetched via a `GET` request to https://cdn.optimizely.com/datafiles.
+You can find your datafile URL inside your Project settings.

 ![AWS API Gateway](/image4.png)
 _Add to these values your Optimizely snippet and/or datafile_